 Plus, different individuals may come to different conclusions about what is immoral.
 For example, a vegan may find that agricultural products that deal in animal meats are deeply unethical.
 But most of us carnivores do not consider such stocks sinful.

 Just as individuals can differ in their moral sentiments, whole societies and cultures can differ as well.
-A business practice or product that Americans find problematic may be just fine with investors in China or the Middle East, and vice versa.
+A business practice or product that Americans find problematic may be just fine with investors in China.
+Or the Middle East.
+And vice versa.

 Despite such philosophical differences, there is a core group of businesses that tend to fall under the rubric of sin stocks: gambling, alcohol and tobacco stocks.
 It is primarily these that we shall be focusing on in the rest of this article.

-Why Invest in Sin Stocks?
+Why Invest in Them?

 Given the troubling ethical concerns of sin stocks, why would anyone invest in them?
 Simply put, people invest in sin stocks because they are often highly profitable.